glenAshley/getsmart-js/README.md

 getsmart-js
 ===========

 Middleware for Express.js, a Node.js framework.
-Compresses, minifies and concats JavaScript at runtime.
+Compresses, minifies and concats JavaScript and CoffeeScript at runtime.

 What it does